 Whether this will be your first time flying or you’ve taken a flight before, you’re probably aware that there are restrictions in how many ounces of liquids you can take on a plane.

-According to the TSA, you can take liquids, gels and aerosols in travel-size containers that do not exceed 3.4 ounces or 100 milliliters.
+According to TSA baggage regulations, you can take liquids, gels and aerosols in travel-size containers that do not exceed 3.4 ounces or 100 milliliters.

 This is known as the 3-1-1 liquids rule, though there are exceptions that you should know about.